Keith Haring: Breakthrough and rise to fame: 1982–1986

 In January 1982, Haring was the first of twelve artists organized by Public Art Fund to display work on the computer-animated Spectacolor billboard in Times Square.
 That summer, Haring created his first major outdoor mural on the Houston Bowery Wall on the Lower East Side.
 In his paintings, he often used lines to show energy and movement.
 Haring would often work quickly, trying to create as much work as possible—sometimes completing as many as 40 paintings in a day.
-One of his works, Untitled (1982), depicts two figures with a radiant heart-love motif, which critics have interpreted as a boldness in homosexual love and a significant cultural statement.
+One of his works, Untitled (1982), depicts two figures with a radiant heart-love motif, which critics have interpreted as a bold nod to homosexual love and a significant cultural statement.

-In 1982, Haring participated in documenta 7 in Kassel, where his work were exhibited alongside Joseph Beuys, Anselm Kiefer, Gerhard Richter, Cy Twombly, Jean-Michel Basquiat and Andy Warhol.
+In 1982, Haring participated in documenta 7 in Kassel, where his works were exhibited alongside Joseph Beuys, Anselm Kiefer, Gerhard Richter, Cy Twombly, Jean-Michel Basquiat and Andy Warhol.
 In October 1982, he had an exhibition at the Tony Shafrazi Gallery with his collaborator graffiti artist Angel "LA II" Ortiz.
 That year, he was in several group exhibitions including Fast at the Alexander Milliken Gallery in New York.
+Haring designed the poster for the 1983 Montreux Jazz Festival in Switzerland.

 In February 1983, Haring had a solo exhibition at the Fun Gallery in the East Village, Manhattan.
 That year, Haring participated in the São Paulo Biennale in Brazil and the Whitney Biennial in New York.
 In April 1983, Haring was commissioned to paint a mural, Construction Fence, at the construction site of the Haggerty Museum of Art in Milwaukee.
 Later that year, Haring took part in the exhibition Urban Pulses: the Artist and the City in Pittsburgh by spray painting a room at the Pittsburgh Center for the Arts and creating an outdoor mural at PPG Place.
 In October 1983, Elio Fiorucci invited Haring to Milan to paint the walls of his Fiorucci store.
 While Haring was in London for the opening of his exhibition at the Robert Fraser Gallery in October 1983, he met and began collaborating with choreographer Bill T. Jones.
 Haring used Jones' body as the canvas to paint from head to toe.

 Haring and Angel "LA II" Ortiz produced a T-shirt design for friends Willi Smith and Laurie Mallet's clothing label WilliWear Productions in 1984.
 After Haring was profiled in Paper magazine, fashion designer Vivienne Westwood reached out to editor-in-chief Kim Hastreiter to facilitate a meeting with Haring.
-Haring presented Westwood with two large sheets of drawings and she turned them into textiles for her Autumn/Winter 1983-84 Witches collection.
+Haring presented Westwood with two large sheets of drawings and she turned them into textiles for her Autumn/Winter 1983–84 Witches collection.
 Haring's friend Madonna wore a skirt from the collection, most notably in the music video her 1984 single "Borderline."